A-NeSI: A Scalable Approximate Method for Probabilistic Neurosymbolic Inference: A-NeSI : Approximate Neurosymbolic Inference

 \subsubsection{Output space factorization}

 The factorization of the output space $Y$ introduced in Section \ref{sec:problem-statement} is one of the key ideas that allow efficient learning in \textsc{A-NeSI}.
-We will illustrate this with the MNISTAdd example.

-Consider increasing the number of digits $N$ that make up a number in the Multi-digit MNISTAdd problem (Section \ref{sec:why-approximate}).
-The number of possible outputs (i.e., sums) is $2\cdot 10^N-1$.
+We will illustrate this with MNISTAdd.
+As the number of digits $N$ increases, the number of possible outputs (i.e., sums) is $2\cdot 10^N-1$.
 Without factorization, we would need an exponentially large output layer.
-We solve this by predicting the individual digits of the output so that we need only $N\cdot 10+2$ outputs.
-Embed2Sym \cite{aspisEmbed2SymScalableNeuroSymbolic2022} first used this factorization.

-There is an additional benefit to this, namely easier learning.
-Recognizing a single digit of the sum is easier than recognizing the entire sum.
-For instance, for the rightmost digit of the sum, only the rightmost digits of the input are relevant.
+We solve this by predicting the individual digits of the output so that we need only $N\cdot 10+2$ outputs similar to \cite{aspisEmbed2SymScalableNeuroSymbolic2022}.
+Furthermore, recognizing a single digit of the sum is easier than recognizing the entire sum: for its rightmost digit, only the rightmost digits of the input are relevant.

-We believe choosing the right factorization will be crucial when applying \textsc{A-NeSI}.
+Choosing the right factorization is crucial when applying \textsc{A-NeSI}.
 A general approach is to take the CNF of the symbolic function and predict each clause's truth value.
 However, this requires grounding the formula, which can be exponential.
 Another option is to predict for what objects a universally quantified formula holds, which would be linear in the number of objects.